Tyrosinase S192Y — Your Melanin Production Blueprint

 GWAS in 2,986 Icelanders with replication in 2,718 Icelanders and 1,214 Dutch individuals established that rs1042602 is strongly associated with freckling (OR=1.32, p=1.5×10⁻¹¹), with the A allele (192Y) associated with absence of freckles.
 Interestingly, no association was found with overall skin or eye color, suggesting this variant specifically affects the melanocytic response to UV exposure rather than constitutive pigmentation.
 In South Asian populations77 South Asian populations

-GWAS of 737 South Asian individuals in the UK, the same variant showed strong association with darker skin pigmentation (OR=4.36 for the C allele, p=4.48×10⁻¹⁰).
+GWAS of 737 South Asian individuals in the UK, the same variant showed strong association with skin pigmentation variation.

 The most clinically significant finding emerged from melanoma risk studies88 melanoma risk studies